PeterWong327/study-guide-notes/algorithms.md

 - What is the big O lookup time for a value in a binary search tree?
   - The time complexity of looking up a value is O(h), where h is the height of the binary search tree.

+-  How can you find the maximum depth of a BST?
+  - To find the maximum depth of a BST, start at the root node of the tree.
+Use recursion on the root and 1 (represents the depth with a tree of just the root).
+Define the base case: if the root is empty, return 0 since there is no depth.
+Define the terminating case: if a root doesn't have a left or right child, then return the given depth value (num).
+Use a conditional to return a recursive call on the max value of either the right or left child of the root given the depth plus 1 (if both children exist), or return recursive call on either left or right child (if either one exists) given depth plus 1.

+- How can you determine what the Least common ancestor of two nodes is?
+  - Recursively traverse the BST from the root, and the first node who's value is between the two given nodes is the least common ancestor.
+When traversing the BST, if a node has a value that is greater than both given nodes' values, then the LCA is in the left side of the current node.
+If the value is less than both given nodes' value, then the LCA is on the right side of the current node.